another-m00/Window-API/README.md

     An event handler called when selected window is no longer focused.
 Accessible with `this.Fl`.

 ## Links
+*for now please find them in the respoitory*
 Known bugs

 Minified version